-Note that the best way to do the following step may differ based on Linux distro that you are using.
+Note that the best way to accomplish this step may differ, based on the Linux distro that you are using.

-GRUB_CMDLINE_LINUX_DEFAULT in the grub configuration file with the specification of isolated CPUs (indexing starts from zero here).
-The location of the configuration file to change is
+GRUB_CMDLINE_LINUX_DEFAULTin the grub configuration file, with a value which identifies the CPUs to be isolated (indexing starts from zero here).
+The location of the configuration file to change is typically

-In the following example, we assume a system with 4 CPU cores and the third and the fourth CPU core will be dedicated for Mayastor.
+In the following example we assume a system with 4 CPU cores in total, and that the third and the fourth CPU cores are to be dedicated to Mayastor.

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash isolcpus=2,3"

-Basic verification is to print the boot parameters of the currently running kernel.
+Basic verification is by outputting the boot parameters of the currently running kernel:

 BOOT_IMAGE=/boot/vmlinuz-5.8.0-29-generic root=PARTUUID=7213a253-01 ro console=tty1 console=ttyS0 nvme_core.io_timeout=4294967295 isolcpus=2,3 panic=-1

-You could also print a list of isolated CPUs.
+You can also print a list of isolated CPUs: